d-low/d-low.com_v3/README.md

   - [x] Too much top margin above `.image-slider__itemsWrapper` on small screens in landscape view
   - [ ] What's New/Article Page - Link to an internal anchor:
         e.g.: `/05-Colorado/11-Colorado-2016/04-Fall#02-The_Walkway-Nov_25_2016`
-  - [ ] Use scrollable site header with right fade instead of a [hamburger](https://uxplanet.org/great-alternatives-to-hamburger-menus-d4c76d9414dd) in mobile view
+  - [x] Use scrollable site header with right fade instead of a [hamburger](https://uxplanet.org/great-alternatives-to-hamburger-menus-d4c76d9414dd) in mobile view
+    - [ ] Fix sticky hover on mobile after clicking on link
+    - [ ] More elegant side fade out styles, or remove when link hover/active
   - [ ] Webpack production build
   - [ ] Handle old "#content/" routes to remap Backbone routes, _perhaps in Apache config_?
   - [ ] Use minimal .htaccess to enable CORS etc.